AJMerr/Grapevine/readme.md

 # Grapevine

 # Brief Overview
-Grapevine is an anonymous message board.
+Grapevine is an anonymous messaging application.
 Users will be able to post messages 100% anonymously without worry of being exposed.
-This provides an outlet to those that need to get thoguhts or feelings off their chest without worry of judgement.
+This provides an outlet to those that need to get thoughts or feelings off their chest without worry of judgement.

 # Tech Stack
 - HTML